-Rules For Starting a Successful Retail Chain in 2015
+Rules For Starting a Successful Retail Chain

 Once upon a time, retail was a fairly predictable and boring business.
 You could open a store selling general merchandise and, as long as you didn't mind earning paper thin margins and working long hours, you could earn predictable (albeit modest) profits.
 Fast forward to 2015: technology, increased competition from multi-national competitors, and rapidly changing consumer tastes have made the retail business anything but predictable.
 Today's retailers need to be flexible and creative, but success is still possible.

 Here are three rules every new retail chain should follow.

 Develop a Niche

 The days of the neighborhood general store are dead.
 With big box stores like Walmart selling an enormous selection of general merchandise, at unbeatable prices, smaller retailers need a niche.
 A niche is a focused portion of the retail market; retailers who develop a niche are though to have expertise and selection in that area, which entices customers to visit the stores of those retailers.

 A focused niche is one reason why specialty retailers, like Tiffany & Co. and Tractor Supply Co., have been so successful.
 Since both businesses have specialized on such a specific product line for so long, they've each built a reputation as the distinct authority when it comes to their respective category of products.
 Customers expect to find the best diamonds and the best diamond experts at Tiffany because Tiffany has specialized solely on that market for ages.
 If Tiffany decided to design and sell handbags, hats, and mittens as well, the allure of its "blue box" might not be as strong.

 Customer Experience is King